 Learning analytics study for NSW Government, Australia

-In 2012/13, Government Mosaic produced one of the world’s most extensive research reviews and reports on Learning Analytics for TAFE NSW, Australia’s largest vocational education and training provider.
+In 2012/13, Government Mosaic produced one of the world’s most extensive Analytics for TAFE NSW, Australia’s largest vocational education and training provider.
 The review made recommendations for improved learning outcomes and course completions, based on domestic and international experience and data related to learning analytics.

 Mosaic subsequently contributed to TAFE’s communication strategy, announced at TAFE’s 2013 VLE conference.